sapmentors/cds-scp-api/examples/standalonesetup.md

 # CDS-SCP-API Node Module Examples

+## Standalone Examples

+These set up belongs to the [standalone node.js example](./readme.md).
+Please also follow the [SCP Destination Configuration](../README.md) as preparation to run the examples.

 ## Steps for setting up the standalone node.js example project

 - Create a new folder and enter the new folder